tuanvukng01/german_credit_project/README.md

 └── requirements.txt

 ```
+## 💻 Databricks Integration

+A version of this notebook was ported to [Databricks](https://www.databricks.com/) for scalable development, exploration, and experimentation.
+It is available as a Python script in the [`databricks/`](databricks/) directory:

+- [`german_credit_databricks.py`](databricks/german_credit_databricks.py): A Databricks-compatible version of the full analysis pipeline, structured with `# COMMAND ----------` cells for direct execution.

+This version enables:
+- Direct use of Spark and Delta Lake for scalable data loading and persistence
+- Integration with MLflow tracking (if enabled in your workspace)
+- Seamless experimentation with parameter widgets and notebooks

 This detailed report combines robust statistical analysis and visual insights to provide comprehensive understanding and actionable recommendations for credit risk assessment.